 Trends & Challenges

-… But challenges remain: The region’s growing diversity is a powerful asset in an increasingly competitive global marketplace contributes to its economic dynamism, but there is substantial under-representation of many racial and ethnic groups in the leadership ranks of the public sphere and the private sector lags, with, for example, only about 12% of the members of the boards of Greater Boston’s 100 largest companies, of which just 1.3% are women of color -- with both figures essentially unchanged since 2006.
-Similarly, just 24.5% of Massachusetts 200 elected legislators are women.
+… But challenges remain: The region’s growing diversity is a powerful asset in an increasingly competitive global marketplace contributes to its economic dynamism, but there is substantial under-representation of many racial and ethnic groups in the leadership ranks of the public sphere and the private sector lags, with, for example, only about 12% women members of the boards of Greater Boston’s 100 largest companies, of which just 1.3% are women of color – both figures essentially unchanged since 2006.
+Similarly, just 25% of Massachusetts 200 elected legislators are women.

-A widening income divide is undermining the shared experience of daily life that can inform and deepen a commitment to the common good: In Boston, as elsewhere, the economic downturn revealed and reinforced long-term trends such as widening income inequality.
+The region’s widening economic divide undermines the shared experience of daily life: In Boston, as elsewhere, the economic downturn revealed and reinforced long-term trends such as widening income inequality.
 In 2010, the top 5% of Bostonians accounted for 25% of Boston’s total aggregate income while the bottom 20% accounted for just 2.2%.
 Diverging realities and future expectations are undermining a shared understanding of the common good.
-Between 1989 and 2004, the Gini coefficient of inequality increased faster in New England than in any other region of the nation and Massachusetts went from being the 22nd to 5th state in unequal income distribution.

-With 351 municipalities in Massachusetts -- each with its own “sovereign” government -- local control often comes at the price of regional collaboration.
-While engagement in local government promotes informed local decision-making, it can also lead to overly restrictive local zoning that inhibits solid planning for regional transportation systems and affordable housing, fragmented environmental protection and regulation, a lack of coordination in human services and emergency response and inefficiency in the purchase of goods, services and health care and publically funded human services.
+With 351 municipalities in Massachusetts, each with its own “sovereign” government, local control often comes at the price of regional collaboration.
+While, on the one hand, local government promotes civic participation and informed local decision-making, it can also lead to overly restrictive local zoning that inhibit solid planning for regional transportation systems, regional environmental protection and remediation, affordable housing and the coordination emergency responses, the cost-effective purchase of goods and health care and publically funded human services.

-In response to greater need and fewer public resources, volunteer activity – increasingly defined as a two-way exchange of experience – has increased.
-The local volunteerism resource Boston Cares reports that for Boston, Baby Boomers are the most rapidly growing cohort of volunteers and that, reflecting tough economic times; small to midsize companies have decreased their level of participation.
-Challenging economic times are also requiring many households to have two wage earners or wage earners holding multiple jobs, diminishing opportunities for civic participation.
-Moreover, despite a rising demand for skilled volunteers, there is no infrastructure in place for skills/needs coordination.
+In response to greater need and fewer public resources, volunteer activity, which is increasingly defined as a two-way exchange of experience, is increasing sharply.
+The local resource Boston Cares reports that in Boston, Baby Boomers are the most rapidly growing cohort of volunteers, but in in tough economic times, small to midsize companies lag in participation.
+Moreover, the same trends spurring volunteerism require many households to have two wage earners or wage earners to hold multiple jobs, diminishing opportunities for civic participation.
+And despite rising demand for skilled volunteers there is no infrastructure in place for skills/needs coordination;

-Consolidation across the industry and online media outlets have eroded traditional newspaper and television newsrooms – as well as accountability and accuracy: Under siege from the technological revolution and with declining advertising and circulation rates, local newspapers are both cutting back and being purchased by larger organizations.
+Industry consolidation and a sharp increase in online information sources are eroding traditional newspapers and television news outlets and accountability for accuracy: Under siege from the technological revolution and with declining advertising and circulation rates, local newspapers are both cutting back and being purchased by larger organizations.
 Circulation rates for the Boston Globe and Boston Herald continue to decline even as they seek a sustainable business model for online content.
-Information is increasingly sourced and consumed from online aggregated-content sites with strong points of view rather than local reporting based on local knowledge and relationships, with few ways to check accuracy, and with many worthy local stories going unreported.
+Information is increasingly sourced and consumed from online aggregated-content sites with strong points of view rather than local reporting based on local knowledge and relationships, with few ways to check accuracy, with many worthy local stories going unreported.

-Even with breakthroughs by Boston’s Office of Urban Mechanics and others in providing timely online information to Bostonians, full access to information about important events, opportunities and services across sectors and communities remains a challenge for Boston residents to find up-to-date information.
-More resources such as the BostoNavigator, a database and website designed to enhance access and referrals to after-school programs and the Boston Public Schools’ website on Student Assignment Plans are needed to assist residents in addressing such critical issues as school choice, student assignments and electoral and civic participation.
+Despite breakthroughs by Boston’s Office of Urban Mechanics in providing online information and services, it remains a challenge for Boston residents to find up-to-date information.
+More resources such as the BostoNavigator, a database and website designed to enhance access and referrals to after-school programs, are needed to assist residents in addressing such critical issues as school choice, student assignments and electoral and civic participation.